-Arsenic poisoning is probably the last thing on your mind when you dive into a brown rice stir-fry or give a baby his or her first taste of solid food.
+Arsenic poisoning is probably the last thing on your mind when you’re feeding a baby or diving into a stir-fry dish.
 Scientists are now saying, though, that the issue needs to be on your radar, particularly when it comes to rice ingredients in baby food.

 Inorganic vs. Organic Arsenic